 Have you always wanted to become a television or movie star but lacked the training, and connections to get you the roles you desire?
-The School for Film and Television (SFT) in New York City offers several programs to teach you basic screen acting techniques, on-camera experience, and preparation for future auditions.
+The New York Conservatory for Dramatic Arts (NYCDA) in New York City offers several programs to teach you basic screen acting techniques, on-camera experience, and preparation for future auditions.

-- SFT offers a wide range of on-camera acting programs for the novice and the experienced theatrical actor.
+- NYCDA offers a wide range of on-camera acting programs for the novice and the experienced theatrical actor.

-- Both the National Association of Schools of Theater and the Board of Regents of the University of the State of New York have accredited SFT.
+- Both the National Association of Schools of Theater and the Board of Regents of the University of the State of New York have accredited NYCDA.

-- SFT offers a summer, part-time, and full-time studies that teach film fundamentals and preparation for onscreen acting.
+- NYCDA offers a summer, part-time, and full-time studies that teach film fundamentals and preparation for onscreen acting.

 - Sixty-six credits of the full-time program can be transferred to many universities to help you work towards a Bachelor of Fine Arts (BFA).

-- Several famous Television, Movie and Broadway Stars are graduates of SFT.
-These include: Matthew Fox (Party of Five), Scott Holroyd (As the World Turns), Tessa Ghylin (Ed), and Jennifer Smith (Broadway's The Producers).
+- Several famous Television, Movie and Broadway Stars are graduates of NYCDA.
+These include: Matthew Fox (Party of Five), Emma Bell (The Walking Dead), Ashleigh Murray (Riverdale), and Reid Ewing (Modern Family).

-- During schooling, students intern on television shows, such as the Cosby Show, to assist directors, agents, and crew members
+- During schooling, students intern on television shows to assist directors, agents, and crew members

 - Students participate in a number of taped and live performances, giving them the hands-on experience needed.